Variety of power sums and divisors in the moduli space of cubic fourfolds: Apolarity and syzygies

-If $Z$ has length $9$, then the same argument as above shows that $Z_f$ is contained in a plane and must be curvilinear, as we will show in Lemma \ref{leb} below.
-From here on we argue by semicontinuity.
-Any curvilinear subscheme is smoothable, and thus $Z$ is the limit of a scheme $Z_g\subset\PP(V)$ which is a general set of $9$ points.
-The Gale transform of $Z_g$ is then a set of $9$ points in a plane that lie on a smooth cubic curve.
-By \cite[Corollary 3.2]{EP}, the set of $9$ points $Z_g$ itself lies on this curve reembedded as an elliptic sextic curve $C_g$ in $\PP(V)$.
-The Betti numbers of the minimal free resolution of the ideal of $C_g$ are
+Assume next, $f$ has cactus rank $9$ computed by an apolar subscheme $Z\subset\PP(V)$ that consists of $9$ general points.
+We consider the Gale transform of $Z$ (cf. \cite{EP}).
+The Gale transform $Z'$ of $Z$ is a set of $9$ points in a plane, and $Z'$ is general since $Z$ is general.
+In particular we may assume that $Z'$ lies on a unique smooth cubic curve.
+By \cite[Corollary 3.2]{EP}, the set of $9$ points $Z$ itself lies on this curve reembedded as an elliptic sextic curve $E_Z$ in $\PP(V)$.
+The Betti numbers of the minimal free resolution of the ideal of $E_Z$ are